VOLUME 9, ISSUE 38

 Steven Thompson discovered wine on his travels throughout Europe and New Zealand as a cycling guide.
 He worked his first harvest in Tuscany and upon return to the United States, he began his pursuit of a career in wine by enrolling in the Viticulture and Enology program at Walla Walla Community College.
 There he worked closely with professor, mentor and hero Stan Clarke.

-Thompson's winemaking experience includes several Walla Wall wine producers including Cayuse Vineyards, and New Zealand's Craggy Range and Seresin Estate.
+Thompson's winemaking experience includes several Walla Walla wine producers including Cayuse Vineyards, and New Zealand's Craggy Range and Seresin Estate.

 PRINCE OF PINOT |